tigurand/XIVAICompanion/README.md

 # XIV AI Companion
 At first, I just wanted to change 2 lines of code from Eisenhuth's [dalamud-chatgpt](https://github.com/Eisenhuth/dalamud-chatgpt) so I can use Gemini instead of ChatGPT, but I changed too much...

-Instead of just a simple AI, it is now your companion!

 # Installation
 Add<br />
 ```